Submitting your thesis for evaluation and publishing it in digital format

 - The author of the thesis saves the dissertation in the E-thesis system no later than 11.59 p.m. on the day of submission.

 With these instructions you can submit your master's thesis.
 If you need more information, please see the Links section.

-- Convert your thesis (including the title page and the abstract Surname_Firstname_thesis_year) into a single PDF file, name the file (without Scandinavian letters or special characters) and save it.
+- Convert your thesis (including the title page fisrt and then the abstract and finally the thesis) into a single accessible PDF file, name the file Surname_Firstname_thesis_year (without Scandinavian letters or special characters) and save it.
 Check that the pdf file is in text format.
 The easiest way to see it is to be able to select / paint text with the mouse.

 - Carefully complete the description data requested in the fields of the form.

 - When needed, complete the Abstract field again if your work contains an abstract written in an additional language.